 “Thank you all for helping us out on our trip.
 I had no idea how much work and effort goes into biology research and have a renewed respect for your occupations.
 On top of that, thank you for taking your time to help us all learn about the local marine life and giving us a sneak peek on the research process.
 We are all grateful for your time and effort.”

-Shore Bowl is one of the 25 regional competitions of the National Ocean Sciences Bowl.
-Local high school teams compete head-to-head on rapid memory recall and critical thought questions.
-Topics cover biology, physics, geology, geography, technology, history, policy, and current events, as related to the oceans.
-The winning team advances to the NOSB finals.
+The Shore Bowl is one of the 25 regional competitions of the National Ocean Sciences Bowl.
+Local high school teams (grades 9-12) compete head-to-head on rapid memory recall and critical thought questions.
+Questions focus on the ocean sciences (biology, physics, geology and geography), as well as other ocean-related subjects such as history, navigation, technology and policy.

 Scientists from 5 institutions – Rutgers University, University of Delaware, Oregon State University, University of Alaska Fairbanks, Polar Oceans Research Group – collaborated on a multidisciplinary project between 2013-2016.
 The team used a field study to investigate the impact of local physical processes on Adélie penguin foraging ecology in the vicinity of Palmer Deep off Anvers Island, Antarctica.
 The study utilized multiple platforms including remotely sensed surface current maps, an in-water (sub-surface) mooring, autonomous underwater vehicles (AUV), small boat acoustic surveys, and satellite telemetry of the Adélie penguin to collect data to answer their questions.
 The data was collected to help the science team determine the distribution of the phytoplankton and zooplankton which influence Adélie penguin foraging ecology to understand how local flows structure the ecosystem.